Spanish

 Reading, Mathematics, and Writing Readiness (PreK program)

-Children will develop fine motor skills, eye-hand coordination, and problem-solving skills through the use of developmentally appropriate manipulatives that are colorful and interesting.
+Students will develop fine motor skills, eye-hand coordination, and problem-solving skills through the use of developmentally appropriate manipulatives that are colorful and interesting.
 They will learn to listen and follow directions as they develop skills and learn concepts necessary for later success in reading, writing, and mathematics.
-This activity-oriented program is designed to ensure the individual success of pre-kindergarten children.
+This activity-oriented program is designed to ensure the individual success of pre-kindergarten students.

 Literature/Phonics (Kindergarten program)